streets-ahead/project-intersection/posts/swifty-d3-js-part-1.md

 With this code we can now output our path, rendered completely natively even though we coded our logic using d3.js.

 One last addition was to animate path transitions.
-To do this I used a CASpringAnimation, now I'm a little unclear whether this API is actually public and allowed to be used.
-If you lookup the docs for [CABasicAnimation](https://developer.apple.com/library/mac/documentation/GraphicsImaging/Reference/CABasicAnimation_class/) this class is listed, but there is no real doc page for it, so use with caution.
-The good news is that this technique works with `CABasicAnimation` as well, you just won't get the spring motion.
+To do this I used a CASpringAnimation, now I'm a little unclear whether this API is actually public and allowed to be used on the AppStore.
+If you lookup the docs for [CABasicAnimation](https://developer.apple.com/library/mac/documentation/GraphicsImaging/Reference/CABasicAnimation_class/) this class is listed as a subclass, but there is no real doc page for it, so use with caution.
+The good news is, this technique works with `CABasicAnimation` as well, you just won't get the spring motion.

 ```